FY26 Annual Goals

 Key Results

-- Launch a longitudinal impact tracking measurement strategy to validate how we impact lifetime earnings by:
+- Expand the longitudinal impact tracking measurement strategy to validate how we impact lifetime earnings by:

 - Increasing reporting periods to three or more years with 5+ grantees

-- Elevate our learning process with approval of programs and leadership team in order to sharpen our investment strategy through:
+- Elevate our learning process with the approval of programs and leadership team to sharpen our investment strategy through:

 - Increasing discipline in our learning process and feedback loops across internal teams and grantees by hosting six learning sessions over the year

-- Accessing or building higher quality Kenya and Colombia income data
+- Accessing or building higher-quality U.S., Kenya, and Colombia income datasets

 - Expand the foundation’s support for impact measurement capacity building by: